Wait! Before you CALL or EMAIL, read the FAQ!

 You will be best served finding a reputable repair shop.

-So, you want to upgrade all those cheesy parts?
-Sure, we can supply you with everything that you need, but before you send us an email asking how much, you must send us one of your crossovers or a schematic!
+So, you want to upgrade all those cheesy parts on the original crossover?
+Sure, we can supply you with everything that you need, but before you send us an email asking how much, you must send us one of your crossovers, or a schematic for your model!

-We need to know every value for every component, as well as the components diagram so we can supply you with the necessary components for you to rebuild the networks for your speakers.
+We need to know the values for every component, as well as the diagram so we can supply you with the necessary components for you to rebuild the networks for your speakers.

 We can also supply any amount wire needed as well as a set of tube connectors or sheet(s) of NoRez to further improve your speaker’s performance.